dragonfire535/xiao/README.md

 - Leave messages are automatically sent to any channel that recieves welcome messages.
 These can be turned off with [an option](#options).
 - In Xiao's home server, Xiao posts a random meme from Reddit every hour using a webhook.
 - Some commands will automatically run when a certain phrase is said in any message, regardless of if the command itself was called or not.
 These are:
-	* Saying "can you not" or "can u not" runs `can-you-not`.
 	* Saying "no u" runs `no-u`.
 	* Saying "(╯°□°）╯︵ ┻━┻" runs `unflip`.
-	* Saying "r/subredditnamehere" runs `subreddit`.
-Obviously, replace "subbreditnamehere" with the name of the subreddit.
-	* Starting a message with "clevs" or "cleverbot" runs `cleverbot` using the text after either word as the text.

 ## Licensing